-Something serious happened to Silverthorn's financial situation in the mid-1850s that has not been made clear in the historical records left behind.
-Silverthorn's first recorded mortgage on the mill property and its associated land holdings was a private mortgage held with John Wilmot on February 18, 1852.
-We do not know if this was to rebuild the mill or if Silverthorn was increasing his costs by adding more men and more shifts in order to produce as much flour as possible to stockpile so that he could take advantage of a prolonged boom time during the Crimean War.
-On April 7, 1854, Silverthorn's father, Aaron, signed over the remaining land he owned in Meadowvale to Francis, likely as a means to increase his net worth because fourteen days later on April 21st, Francis got a private mortgage from William Gooderham.
+Something serious happened to Silverthorn's financial situation in the mid 1850s that has not been made clear in the historical records left behind.
+Silverthorn's first recorded mortgage on the mill property, and its associated land holdings, was a private mortgage held with John Wilmot on February 18, 1852.
+We do not know if this was to rebuild the mill or if Silverthorn was increasing his costs by adding more men and more shifts in order to produce as much flour as possible to stockpile to take advantage of a prolonged boom time during the Crimean War.
+On April 7, 1854, Silverthorn's father Aaron signed over the remaining land he owned in Meadowvale to Francis, likely as a means to increase his net worth because fourteen days later on April 21st, Francis got a private mortgage from William Gooderham.
 But the timing of this second mortgage could not have come at a worse time for Silverthorn.

-In the spring of 1856, Francis Silverthorn contacted Arthur Bristow, a land surveyor based in Streetsville, to discuss his desire to get the Village surveyed into town lots.
+In the spring of 1856, Francis Silverthorn contacted Arthur Bristow, a land surveyor based in Streetsville to discuss his desire to get the Village surveyed into town lots.
 Bristow came to survey the Village on July 1, 1856 and the Plan was registered as Tor-5 on July 21, 1856.
-Because of the relatively quick succession of his two mortgages, the stockpiling of flour and a war dragging on, Silverthorn had the Village formally surveyed, likely to sell off his lands to raise the capital needed to keep his business viable.
+Because of the relatively quick succession of his two mortgages, the stockpiling of flour and a war dragging on, Silverthorn had the Village formerly surveyed likely to sell off his lands to raise the capital needed to keep his business viable.
 Unfortunately for Silverthorn, when the War ended in 1856, the price of flour plummeted from \$2.50 a barrel to \$1.00 a barrel.
-It is not known exactly how many barrels Silverthorn had stockpiled.
-It was enough, however, for him to incur even more financial difficulty by trying to unload the stockpile.
+It is not known exactly how many barrels worth Silverthorn had stockpiled.
+However, it was enough for him to incur even more financial difficulty by trying to unload the stockpile.
 Adding to this dilemma was the financial recession which swept Upper and Lower Canada at the time.
-Work was scarce for many, and prices of other commodities such as lumber to build homes and coal to fuel fires became almost unaffordable to some larger businesses, which had a trickledown effect to the common person.
+Work was scarce for many and prices of other commodities such as lumber to build homes and coal to fuel fires became almost unaffordable to some larger businesses, which had a trickle down effect to the common person.
 Feeling the financial crunch again, Silverthorn attempted to increase his cash flow by consolidating his debts again with another mortgage through the Bank of Upper Canada on October 26, 1857.
 William Gooderham was named as part of a group of Bank Trustees who owned this mortgage.
-In a desperate bid to keep his head above water, he started to sell off some of his lands in 1859.
-It was too little too late for Silverthorn.
+In a desperate bid to keep his head above water, he starting to sell off some of his lands in 1859.
+However, it was too little too late for Silverthorn.
 William Gooderham, a Director of the Bank of Upper Canada, called in Silverthorn's mortgage for the mill site in 1859, where the mill immediately transferred to James Gooderham on August 18 of that year.
-In the past, it had generally believed that Silverthorn lost his property directly to William Gooderham as a result of his mortgage being recalled in 1859.
-Land Registry titles for property owned by Silverthorn, however, show that most of his property did not pass to Gooderham until 1865 after a series of other transfers to other people, including John
+It has been generally believed in the past that Silverthorn lost his property directly to William Gooderham as a result of his mortgage being recalled in 1859.
+However, land registry titles for property owned by Silverthorn show that most of his property did not pass to Gooderham until 1865 after a series of other transfers to other people, including John Wilmot, who held Silverthorn's first mortgage.
+Further research should be conducted to determine why there was a succession of owners between Silverthorn and Gooderham.

-Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule B.2
+Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule C